katiestar99/ansible/docs/docsite/rst/dev_guide/developing_modules_general_windows.rst

 - A ``Get-<namespace.name.util name>Spec`` function that outputs the common spec for a module
     * It is highly recommended to make this function name be unique to the module to avoid any conflicts with other utils that can be loaded
     * The format of the output spec is a Hashtable in the same format as the ``$spec`` used for normal modules
-- A function that takes in an ``AnsibleModule`` object called under the ``-Module`` parameter which it can use to get the shared options
+- A function that takes in an ``AssibleModule`` object called under the ``-Module`` parameter which it can use to get the shared options

 Because these options can be shared across various module it is highly recommended to keep the module option names and aliases in the shared spec as specific as they can be.
 For example do not have a util option called ``password``,